RettaInGit/bookshelf/README.md

 - Sort pages or books by name
 - Visualize only X pages if there are more than X in a book
 - Add settings in the settings page
+- All text should be only in one row (add "..." at the end if it's too long)
+- Page names should be editable